KardinalAI/gorabbit/README.md

 ### Manager operations

-The manager offers all necessary operation to manager a RabbitMQ server.
+The manager offers all necessary operations to manager a RabbitMQ server.

 #### Exchange creation